Sky11y/todo_CLI/README.md

 - add possibility to modify the items without overwriting.
     - If I do the text editor I would know how
 - "unlimited" size description (The title should always be limited)
+- termios.h for the control character usage
+    - atl+\n will give new line on description

 ## What is currently missing
 - No due date